 Our Contribution to Animals

-In 2018, our amazing network of friends, family, neighbours, and sometimes complete strangers, helped us raise a total of $4500.00, all of which was distributed to help pay for vet bills or costs related to caring for animals.
+In 2019, our generous network of donors, including friends, family, neighbours, and sometimes complete strangers, helped us raise over $7000.00, all of which was distributed to help pay for vet bills and/or costs relating to caring for animals.

-If you would like to donate your empties, please send us an e-mail to arrange drop off or pick up.
+If you would like to join our network of “empties” donors, please send us an e-mail to arrange drop off or pick up.